javadelight/delight-log/README.md

-# Async Log
+# delight-log

-[Async Log](https://github.com/mxro/async-log) is a minimal implementation for asynchronous logging in Java.
+Delight Log is a minimal implementation for asynchronous logging in Java.

 **Why**: To provide a logging implementation works well in multi-threaded environments with minimal performance impact.

 **What Not**: This library is very feature-poor by design to keep it maintainable and portable.

+This project is part of [Java Delight](https://github.com/javadelight/delight-main#java-delight-suite).

 ## Usage